Masterchef365/idek/README.md

 - [ ] Setting application name in settings should actually set the window title from FPS!
 - [ ] Seperate view/projection matrices, resolution in UBO
 - [ ] Simple GPU-driven rendering
+- [ ] Point size and line size; useful for making circles